mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 require different UVs.
 Just a small thing to be aware of.
 The solution is to supply your own normals.

-We can also use [typedarrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) from the start instead of native JavaScript arrays.
+We can also use [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) from the start instead of native JavaScript arrays.
-The disadvantage to typedarrays is you must specify their size up front.
+The disadvantage to TypedArrays is you must specify their size up front.
 Of course that's not that large of a burden but with native arrays we can just `push` values onto them and look at what size they end up by checking their `length` at the end.
-With typedarrays there is no push function so we need to do our own bookkeeping when adding values do them.
+With TypedArrays there is no push function so we need to do our own bookkeeping when adding values to them.

 In this example knowing the length up front is pretty easy since we're using a big block of static data to start.